EHRs qualify for a full review if they:

-Pros: Clean Intuitive Interface, Easy to Learn, Fast Development Cycle, Robust Client Portal, Integrated Telehealth
+Pros: Clean Intuitive Interface, Easy to Learn, Fast Development Cycle, Full-Featured Client Portal, Integrated Telehealth

-Standout Features: User-Friendly Interface, Tight Integration of Features, Integrated Telehealth
+Standout Features: User-Friendly Interface, Full-Featured Client Portal, Tight Integration of Features, Integrated Telehealth

-Since its launch in 2013, SimplePractice quickly became a leading application for solo providers and now they have expanded their feature set to include clinician groups.
-They have kept their interface clean and straightforward, while adding significant functionality to support group practices.
-In addition to already supporting integrated ERAs, SimplePractice has continued to expand their client portal, including the ability to present custom documents and forms to clients for them to complete online.
-Additionally, SimplePractice is expanding the ability for clinicians to indicate their availabilty for specific types of sessions (i.e. intakes only during certain times) within the client portal.
+After its launch in 2013, SimplePractice quickly became a leading application for solo providers and, since then, have expanded their feature set to include clinician groups.
+They have kept the interface clean and straightforward, while adding significant functionality to support group practices.
+In addition to already supporting integrated ERAs, SimplePractice has continued to expand their client portal, which is one of the most full-featured available.
+It includes the ability to present custom documents and forms to clients for them to complete online, online bill pay, secure messaging, and much more.
+Additionally, SimplePractice has expanding the ability for clinicians to indicate their availability for specific types of sessions (i.e. intakes only during certain times) within the client portal.
 With the addition of these features and its mobile app, SimplePractice continues to be a “must consider” application for solo practitioners and now a solid candidate for groups as well.

 SimplePractice sports a very clean and fairly intuitive interface.
 It offers multiple paths to navigate to different areas of the application which is great for a smooth work flow.
 The client screen is an excellent example of the attention paid to ease of access to information.
 On this one screen, you are able to easily see contact information, balance due, upcoming appointments, and access previous notes.
+Being able to access everything you need for a client from this one screen is a real time saver.
 Scheduling is easy and clicking on current appointments offers you the option of editing the appointment, entering payments or accessing previous notes SimplePractice also makes it easy to export your data should you need to.
 With the addition of group functionality, flexibility has been incorporated so that solo users don’t see group functionality that they don’t need.